Carbon-izer - Gulf Freeway

 8926 Gulf Freeway

-Before it was stripped to foundation itself, this was a restaurant-turned-strip club.
+This demolished site had been a strip mall for the last ten years of its existence.
 It started out as Young's Chinese Restaurant in the early 1980s (circa 1983), briefly became a Chinese buffet in the mid-1990s called Ginger & Spice and in August 1996 it opened as Lucky Dragon Restaurant before it closed in 2006 and put up for sale in January 2007.
 At this point it became a strip club, though kept the Chinese restaurant architecture.
 It was initially called Diamond Club South when it opened in 2007 but under the same ownership reformatted twice, first to "Sinfully Young" in 2011, and in fall 2014 became The Landing Strip (closed by September 2016).
 The last known club was Erotic City.

 9220 Gulf Freeway